ninavdl/jetlagbot/README.md

 You can select another team, and steal three of their challenges.
 In return, you have to select three of your challenges to give to the other team.

+#### Mission peek (3 stars)

+You can select another team, and see which missions they currently have on their hand.
+It is not possible to steal their missions.

 #### Reshuffle (3 stars)

 All challenges on your hand are returned to the deck and five new random challenges are assigned.

+#### Redraw missions (4 stars)

+All missions on your hand are returned to the deck and three new random missions are assigned.

 #### Direct claim (7 stars)